actonmass/actonmass.org/content/pages/ballot-question.md

 ---
 # Question 6 Passed in all 20 Districts!

 **Question 6 for public committee votes passed overwhelmingly in all 20 districts.
-See below for up-to-date vote tallies.**
+See below for official vote tallies.**

 As part of The People's House campaign for rules reform, we organized to put a non-binding policy question on 20 ballots across the Commonwealth.
 Our question asks voters if they support requiring legislators on Beacon Hill to make their committee votes public.